kleinjoshuaa/isomorphic_js_wrapper_demo/README.md

 ![image](https://github.com/kleinjoshuaa/isomorphic_js_wrapper_demo/assets/1207274/1d72666e-c591-4388-9469-b332635423a0)

+Lastly, to run this you will need to run `npm install` and then `npm start` and it will serve the sample code on localhost port 3000.

 The SDK Wrapper is an extension of the wrapper developed for the [Associator](https://github.com/kleinjoshuaa/associator/) and has a lot of features to handle multiple traffic types and associations on the client side.